nonbeing/mysqlclient-python3-aws-lambda/README.md

 ### prerequisites
 You need a `*nix` environment where you can run docker commands and bash scripts (such as WSL2 on Windows 10 Pro, which has been tested).
 Tested on Ubuntu 20.04

 Ensure you have docker installed.
-We will be pulling an [image from docker hub](hub.docker.com/r/lambci/lambda) and then using it to build a local docker image from the `Dockerfile` in this repo.
+You will need to pull a [`lambci` image from docker hub](hub.docker.com/r/lambci/lambda) and then using it to build a local docker image from the `Dockerfile` in this repo.

-### build
+### build the layer locally
 Simply clone this repo and invoke the `build.sh` shell script; it will perform all the steps required.

-`build.sh` will use the `Dockerfile` to build a docker image based off the [lambi](https://hub.docker.com/u/lambci) images that very-closely replicate the AWS Lambda execution environment.
+`build.sh` will use the `Dockerfile` to build a docker image based off the `lambci/lambda:build-python3.8` image that very-closely replicates the AWS Lambda environment.
 The `mysql-community-devel` RPM will be downloaded and installed in the image.
-This is necessary to install `mysqlclient` in Amazon Linux 2.
-After `pip install mysqlclient` in the docker image, the correct `.so` file and the python libs are copied out from the docker container and zipped into `layer.zip`.
+This is necessary to `pip install mysqlclient` in Amazon Linux 2.
+After `pip install mysqlclient` in the docker image has succeeded, the correct `.so` file and the python libs are copied out from the docker container and zipped into `layer.zip`.

 ### create a new AWS layer with `layer.zip`

-You can upload `layer.zip` as-is; you don't need to zip or unzip anything.
+You should upload `layer.zip` as-is; you don't need to zip or unzip anything.

 The easiest way is to use the AWS Lambda web console.
 Of course, there are many ways to create a new layer from a zip, including the AWS CLI.
 You could potentially also use the [Serverless Framework](serverless.com) for this.